-Subsurface soil samples will be collected using the Geoprobe[®] drilling method.
+Subsurface soil samples will be collected using the Geoprobe® drilling method.
 The depth, location and number of soil borings will be specified in a job specific Work Plan.
-Soil and purifier waste samples will be collected and submitted for laboratory analysis in general accordance with the RIWP and Field Sampling Plan (FSP).
-Due to the nature of sampling being completed for the soil and MGP-related purifier material, which are being used for informative purposes only, QA/QC samples will only be submitted for those samples collected from the offsite investigation.
-Probes will be advanced throughout the site to fully evaluate the location, depths and limit of the purifier bed material as well as to delineate the limits of coal tar identified during the initial investigation.
-A summary of soil samples and analysis are depicted on Table 1.
-Data Usability Summary Reports (DUSRs) are not expected to be performed as part of the RIWP soil sampling unless specific samples are used to make a determination of no further action for the site.
+Soil samples will be collected and submitted for laboratory analysis in general accordance with the RIWP and Field Sampling Plan (FSP).
+Probes will be advanced throughout the site to evaluate the horizontal and vertical extent of impacts, assess the condition of soils to be left onsite, evaluate potential sources, and assist in the presentation of remedy recommendations.